DirkDuesentrieb/fgsniffer/README.md

 In some FortiOS versions captures on a VPN interface can not be parsed.
 The reason is a missing Ethernet-header. `fgsniffer` now has an option **-fixvpn** to create a dummy header.

 ## Review in 2020
-fgsniffer still works with the latest firmware versions (currently 6.2), but the newer firmware versions have the feature to create pcaps directly via the GUI.
-That makes simple network debuggung much easier.
+fgsniffer still works with the latest firmware versions (currently 6.4), but the newer firmware versions have the feature to create pcaps directly via the GUI.
+That makes simple network debugging much easier.

 Using fgsniffer is still necessary if you want to
 - use an advanced capture filter (eg with `and` or `not`)